jakswa/node-mailpress/README.md

 Wiring up of node-mailer to templates.
 By default, this package assumes you have a certain directory structure, but such assumptions can be overridden, since node projects vary widely on such things.

+Expected structure:
+- parent directory (whatever name)
+ - mailer directory (whatever name)
+   - welcomeMail.js
+ - views
+   - mail
+     - welcomeMail.html
+     - welcomeMail.txt

+This can be overriden in either the application config or in the individual mailer's config, but I admit not much testing has been done with custom mailer options at this time.

 Requirements
 ============